kitchun0402/WebScraping_Instagram_igpicker/README.md

    - a path where the image(s) / video(s) will be saved into

 **(5) chromedriver_autoquit** : Boolean, default: True
-   - True: automatically quit the driver after finishing the scrapping
+   - True: automatically quit the driver after finishing the scraping
    - if you don't want it, you can quit the driver manually by using a build-in function called 'close_driver'

 **(6) chrome_headless** : Boolean, default: True